KenKundert/postmortem/README.rst

 passcodes.
 It also can include related pre-prepared documents such as the legal documents that establish and control your estate.

-Your partners and dependents do not need *PostMortem* to access their documents, however they must be capable of using *GPG* and have a GPG encryption key.
+Your partners and dependents do not need *PostMortem* or *Avendesora* to access their documents, however they must be capable of using *GPG* and have a GPG encryption key.
+However, if they do use happen to use *Avendesora*, they can import the accounts you shared with them directly into *Avendesora*.

 Please report all bugs and suggestions to postmortem@nurdletech.com